 discogs plugin extends the autotagger’s search capabilities to

-include matches from the Discogs database when importing albums.
+include matches from the Discogs database.

 $ pip install python3-discogs-client

 You will also need to register for a Discogs account, and provide authentication credentials via a personal access token or an OAuth2 authorization.

 Matches from Discogs will now show up during import alongside matches from MusicBrainz.
 The search terms sent to the Discogs API are based on the artist and album tags of your tracks.
 If those are empty no query will be issued.

 If you have a Discogs ID for an album you want to tag, you can also enter it at the “enter Id” prompt in the importer.

 As an alternative to OAuth, you can get a token from Discogs and add it to your configuration.
 To get a personal access token (called a “user token” in the python3-discogs-client documentation):